 Registration in the Student Safety Abroad Registry is required for all students traveling internationally for university activities.

 The Student Safety Abroad Registry is used to mitigate risk and make it easier for UBC to assist you in case of a critical situation abroad.
-Learn about how UBC does this.

 Depending on the advisory level of your destination country, you will need to complete different tasks.
 Check out the Get Started page for more information.